lucky-wolf/DW2-XL/README.md

   - But they continue to be quite inaccurate with range
 - Kinetic PD does more raw damage than blaster or beam PD, but it's less accurate

-## Energy Torpedos
+## Energy Torpedoes
 - Boskaran's Firestorm torpedo line is deeper and gives you a large weapon sooner
-- Mortalen's torpedos line is split into ftr+small and med+lrg
+- Mortalen's torpedoes line is split into ftr+small and med+lrg
   - The med/large line also gives the planetary torpedo facilities
   - all of these techs have been extended by 4 additional levels each to keep them viable throughout the game